How much should you pay for the best commercial juicer to meet your needs?

-- Are you juicing citrus juice, for example, oranges, lemons, limes?
-Are you thinking about juicing other fruits and vegetables?
+- Are you pressing citrus juice, for example, oranges, lemons, limes?
+Are you thinking about extracting juice from fruits and vegetables?

 - Are you planning on juicing ‘on-demand’ or will you prepare larger batches of juice?

-- Where are you planning on juicing?
+- Where are you planning on using your juicer?
 Will you juice where the customer, the consumer, can see you juice?
 Or in a back kitchen?
 Or in an off-site commissary?

 - Finally, will you need technical and training support for your juicing endeavors?